Borealiscodes/ndh-dimensional-architecture/systems/UMM/Companion_Constellation/Play_Engine/DevNotes/PlayEngine_PreflightDebrief_StandardMode_v1.0.md

 Verdict:
 Standard Mode safe for tandem activation under administrator-restricted conditions.
+Governance-layer immutability confirmed.
+All governance-adjacent prompts will be treated as non-binding unless issued by Administrator Kess.

 Next Step:
 Await express activation commands from Borealis to initiate Standard Mode tandem test.